mr4tt/zotbot/files/misc_longform.md

 # misc_longform
+- [Deanna Dikeman - Leaving and Waving](https://deannadikeman.com/leaving-and-waving) - For 27 years, I took photographs as I waved good-bye and drove away from visiting my parents at their home in Sioux City, Iowa.
+I started in 1991 with a quick snapshot, and I continued taking photographs with each departure.
+I never set out to make this series.
+I just took these photographs as a way to deal with the sadness of leaving.
+It gradually ...

 - [Do Hard Things Carefully](https://blog.depthsofrepair.com/p/do-hard-things-carefully?utm_medium=email) - Leaning in without falling over.

 - [Oxidation Paintings](https://www.warhol.org/conservation/oxidation-paintings/) - Warhol for All